MosesTheRedSea/MPPI/README.md

 - `src`: Python implmentation for logic testing
   - `mppi.py`: Whole MPPI algorithm
   - `annimation.py`: Annimation of the process

+## TODO
+- Incorporate actual robot dynamics with non-holonomic drivetrain
+- Implement in cpp with ROS

 ## Output Examples
 ![regular](images/regular.png "This is an example image")